frasermarlow/tap-bls/README.md

 The BLS is the most reliable source of economic data for the USA when it comes to things like unemployment rates, the cost of labor, etc. It also includes Consumer Price Indices, Inflation, Workplace injuries and a bunch  of other useful stuff.
 [A list of topics can be found here](https://www.bls.gov/bls/topicsaz.htm) and the most popular data series (a.k.a.
 "The BLS Greatest Hits!") can be found [here](https://data.bls.gov/cgi-bin/surveymost?bls).

-So say you wanted to know the trend for unemployment during the COVID-19 pandemic of 2020 you could simply [query the API](https://api.bls.gov/publicAPI/v2/timeseries/data/LNS14000000?startyear=2019&endyear=2020) and see that it rapidly rose from from 3.5% at the end of 2019 to a high of *14.7%* in April 2020.
+So say you wanted to know the trend for unemployment during the COVID-19 pandemic of 2020 you could simply [query the API](https://api.bls.gov/publicAPI/v2/timeseries/data/LNS14000000?startyear=2019&endyear=2021) and see that it rapidly rose from from 3.5% at the end of 2019 to a high of *14.7%* in April 2020, and back down to 6% by March 2021.

 ## What does the tap provide?